 - To find new revenue streams

-- To keep up with customers
+- To follow up with customers

 - To discover new customers

-- To strengthen how you work internally
+- To strengthen the way you work internally

-- To learn faster
+- to learn faster

-How (more importantly, why?) is the Rev cannibalizing his own recipe?
+- How (more importantly, why?) is the Rev cannibalizing his own recipe?

-But, that’s just my opinion.
+- But, that’s just my opinion.
 Here’s what Rev’s director of growth, Barron Caster, had to say.

-(The following are paraphrased comments from our conversation, not quotes.)
+- (The following are paraphrased comments from our conversation, not quotes.)

-I appreciate Rev’s new business model because of personal experience.
+- Sidebar I appreciate Rev’s new business model because of personal experience.
 In graduate school, I started an on-demand transcription service.
-Instead of working with digital recordings like the Rev, we turned students’ handwritten notes into coursework with spell checking, proper notes, and overnight word processing.
-Check in at 8:00 pm – check out at 8:00 am.
-Last minute students, who never learned to type or prefer to drink beer, would pay 3 times the normal rate for our services.
+Instead of working with digital recordings like Rev, we turn students’ handwritten notes into courses with spell check, proper note taking, and nightly word processing.
+Check-in at 20:00 – check-out at 8:00.
+Last minute students, who never learned to type or prefer to drink beer, would pay 3 times the normal price for our services.
 The company was called WordMasters: The Overnight Cure for the Term-Paper Blues.
-I had to pay for all the computers and I had typists in my apartment 24×7!Rev’s model is much better!
+I had to pay for all the computers and I had typists in my apartment 24/7!Rev’s model is much better!
 I left the business at a profit after graduation😉